AnthonyvW/SideScrollDungeon/README.md

 # Simple-Dungeon-Generator
 Generates a series of rooms connected by hallways.
+This is best used for a small number of rooms in a small space.

 If a room fails to generate the number of failed rooms will be printed.

 ![Dungeon Generator](https://user-images.githubusercontent.com/82299803/159111850-1f97b699-8608-409d-ae6b-a5864cbd7bd8.png)